-Increase number of recovery housing in under-represented areas and populations (projected numbers are per each year of RHP Funds received by the state).
+Increase the number of recovery housing in under-represented areas and populations (projected numbers are per each year of RHP Funds received by the state).

-- Increase capacity of certified recovery housing by 168 beds - Increase capacity of certified recovery housing serving under-represented areas and populations by 60 beds - Increase access to safe, high quality recovery housing with SUD for 320 people - Number expected to transition to permanent housing through RHP-assisted temporary housing is 30 people - Increase connections to community support services for 320 people - Increase number of individuals/families gaining competitive employment by 200 - WVDED projects that 50% of individuals/families assisted with RHP funds will transition into permanent housing WVDED will meet performance data reporting requirements and report performance measures in the DRGR system.
-WVARR and all other subrecipients will be required to report quarterly to WVDED by the 1st working day of April, July, October, and

-January.
-On or before October 30, WVDED will submit a Quarterly Performance Report (QPR) to HUD via the DRGR system.
-This report will include but is not limited to financial expenditures, project progress, the number of individuals assisted in RHP activities, and the number of individuals able to transition into permanent housing through RHP-assisted temporary housing.
+- Increase capacity of certified recovery housing by 168 beds - Increase capacity of certified recovery housing serving under-represented areas and populations by 60 beds - Increase access to safe, high quality recovery housing with SUD for 320 people - Number expected to transition to permanent housing through RHP-assisted temporary housing is 30 people - Increase connections to community support services for 320 people - Increase number of individuals/families gaining competitive employment by 200 - WVCAD projects that 50% of individuals/families assisted with RHP funds will transition into permanent housing but is not limited to financial expenditures, project progress, the number of individuals assisted in RHP activities, and the number of individuals able to transition into permanent housing through RHP-assisted temporary housing.